 |Member of the Durham Law School|

-Prior to her PhD, Xinyue started the grand exploration in law in Soochow University (Suzhou, China, 2012-2016), where she graduated with a first-class LLB and a Provincial Distinction Dissertation.
-She then pursues her passion in international law and obtained her first LLM in International Public Law with Distinction at the University of New South Wales (Sydney, Australia, 2017-2018), and her second LLM in International Economic Law with first-class honour from East China University of Politic Science and Law (Shanghai, China, 2016-2019).
+Prior to her PhD, Xinyue started the exploration in law in Soochow University (Suzhou, Jiangsu, China, 2012-2016), where she graduated with a first-class LLB and a Provincial Distinction Dissertation.
+She then pursues her passion in international law and obtained her first LLM in International Public Law with Distinction at the University of New South Wales (Sydney, Australia, 2017-2018), and her second LLM in International Economic Law with first-class honour from East China University of Political Science and Law (Shanghai, China, 2016-2019).

 She has a scientist’s dream, which prompts her to dabble in different disciplines with curiosity.
-Her current interest is to travel quantum theories from physics to law.
+Her current passion is to travel quantum theories to international law.
 She wrote on the WTO security exceptions (in relation to US-China trade war), Global Administrative Law, the hard-won victory of humanity in armed conflicts, command responsibility (case study on the Prosecutor v Jean-Pierre Bemba Gombo case), the relationship between human rights and environmental rights, foreign same-sex marriages and Chinese public policy, systematic roots of series of corruption cases, and the intertwining relation of Tibetan Buddhism and domestic law.
 She also gained the Best Oralist in the Law of Sea Moot Court Competition in China (2017).